ArenKDesai/Aren-s-Notes/Intro to Algorithms/Dynamic Programming.md

 	- Iterate over cells in correct order
 	- Understand the work done per cell
 Guidelines
-- Only polynomial num of subpro
+- Only polynomial num of subproblems
+- natural ordering of sbup

 ## Weighted Scheduling